JackBen2019/Jack-Bennett-Data-Centric-Development-Milestone-Project/README.md

 # Jack Bennett Cookbook

-This website's sole purpose is to provide a platform for those looking to find thier next holiday destination.
+This website's sole purpose is to provide a platform for those looking to find a new recipe to cook.
+It also allows people to upload their own recipes for others to use, as well as providing the reader with some handy cooking tips.

 ## UX